tinkernerd/Astronaut-Crosswinds/src/content/aviation/when-should-you-fly.md

 ---
 title: When Should You Fly?
 description: Flying is challenging, interesting, and downright fun.
-dateCreated: 2024-10-17T15:53
+excerpt: Before your flight lesson, you must make an important decision – whether to fly today or not.
+This is commonly referred to as the go/no-go decision.
+Even though at this stage of your education your flight instructor will help you make this decision, it’s important that you learn to analyze conditions for yourself.
+The decision is made based on several factors.
+One of the most important factors is the existing weather conditions.
 type: Resource
-topics:
+topic:
   - Weather
-tags:
-  - aviation
-  - classnotes
-  - ppl
 Chapter: Chapter01
 status: Active
 Book: Volume01
+categories:
-category: Aviation
+  - Aviation
+dateCreated: 2024-10-17T15:53
+dateUpdated: 2025-01-31T14:41
+tags:
+  - classnotes
 ---
-Before your flight lesson, you must make an important decision – whether to fly today or not.
-This is commonly referred to as the go/no-go decision.
-Even though at this stage of your education your flight instructor will help you make this decision, it’s important that you learn to analyze conditions for yourself.
-The decision is made based on several factors.
-One of the most important factors is the existing weather conditions.

 Factors:
 - Weather
 - Visibility